+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 Nakamise shopping market is a shopping path/market that leads you from the main road to Sensoji temple.
 Here you will find everything from tourist items and food to traditional folk costumes.

-In addition to Sensoji, there are a dozen temples and shrines in the area within a couple of minutes walk.
+In addition to Sensoji, there are a dozen temples and shrines in the area within a couple of minute’s walk.

 Asakusa don quijote entrance